meffie/virt-lab/README.md

 the linux kernel images on Ubuntu.

-Use the following `dpkg-statoverride` command to make your linux images readable by non-root users, allowing you to modify your guest images.
+Use the following `dpkg-statoverride` command to make your linux images readable by non-root users, allowing you to modify your guest images:

     $ for image in /boot/vmlinu*; do sudo dpkg-statoverride --update --add root root 0644 $image || true; done